- Do you remember learning about the 12 English verb tenses? I don’t…

 - Future Progressive Tense: I will be drinking coffee…/I am going to be drinking coffee….

-- Future Perfect: I will have finished my coffee… / I am going to have finished my coffee…
+- Future Perfect Tense: I will have finished my coffee…/I am going to have finished my coffee…

-- Future Perfect Progressive: I will have been drinking coffee… / I‘m going to have been drinking coffee…
+- Future Perfect Progressive Tense: I will have been drinking coffee…/I‘m going to have been drinking coffee…

-- Congratulations—You made it through all 12 tenses
+- Congratulations—You made it through all 12 English verb tenses!

 English can be a very confusing language for both native and non-native speakers alike.
 Though most native speakers know which verb tense to use, many would struggle to explain the rules for using the different verb tenses.
 That is if they could actually identify the verb tense they were using.